HasanSafarli/food-delivery-app/README.md

 Fully functional food delivery app built with `React Native`, `Redux`, `Sanity CMS`, `Tailwind CSS`.

-<h3>5 Reasons why this project is great! 🤓</h3>

 1. Built with React Native which is used to create android, iOS and windows apps.
-2. Used Sanity CMS to power the backend of the app, allowing the team/future developers to easily update the contents of the app!
+2. Used Sanity CMS to power the backend of the app, allowing the team/future developers to easily update the contents of the app.
-3. User account page (to show favorite/picked movies)
-4. Built by the most in demand technologies like `React.js` `Tailwind CSS` , backend by `Firebase`
+3. Used React Native Navigation to navigate between screens.
+4. Built a sleek animated checkout flow with an AWESOME UI/UX experience.
-5. Clean file and folder structure
+5. Clean file and folder structure.